Shepherd’s Pie (Cottage Pie) for Passover is a simple, delicious, savory dish.

 The dish is called Shepherd’s Pie when it contains lamb or mutton (from adult sheep) and Cottage Pie when it contains beef.

-There does seem to be agreement on the idea that the original was made with leftovers (from Sunday dinner?), because people were poor and had to be frugal and this way food didn’t go to waste.
+There does seem to be agreement on the idea that the original was made with leftovers (from Sunday dinner?), because people were poor and had to be frugal, and this way food didn’t go to waste.

-Many recipes that are not kosher include Worcestershire sauce, however so for a recipe that does not include it, soy sauce can be used.
-However, soy is not kosher for Passover, so that sauce cannot be used on the holiday.
+Many recipes that are not kosher include Worcestershire sauc.
+However so for a recipe that does not include it, soy sauce can be used.

 While the recipe contains carrots, I personally do not like cooked carrots (and hate having to pick them out), so I don’t put them in when I make this dish.

-Passover Shephard’s Pie is actually a kosher for Passover version of cottage pie as it contains ground beef and not mutton.
-It also contains no matzo or matzo meal or cake meal, so it can be eaten on the day of the seder!
+Also, since it also contains no matzo or matzo meal or cake meal, so it can be eaten on the day of the seder!

 Food on Passover

-Torah observant Jews do not eat chametz (the fermented products of five grains: wheat, spelt, barley, oats and rye).
+Torah-observant Jews do not eat chametz (the fermented products of five grains: wheat, spelt, barley, oats, and rye).

-In addition, Torah observant Ashkenazi Jews do not eat kitniyot (or kitniyos as pronunced in Ashkenazi Hebrew).
-These include: legumes, corn, rice, and similar that were deemed forbidden to eat by rabbis in the medieval period and are still not eaten today.
+In addition, Torah-observant Ashkenazi Jews do not eat kitniyot (or kitniyos as pronounced in Ashkenazi Hebrew).
+These include legumes, corn, rice, and similar foods that were deemed forbidden to eat by rabbis in the medieval period and are still not eaten today.
 Sephardi and Mizrachi Jews do not follow this tradition.

-Many ovservant Ashkenazi Jews will not even eat the derivatives of these kitniyot, while others do (each family holds their own traditions regarding this).
+Many observant Ashkenazi Jews will not even eat the derivatives of these kitniyot, while others do (each family holds their own traditions regarding this).

-Then, there are Ashkenazim who don’t eat “gebrochts”.
+Then, there are Ashkenazim who don’t eat “gebrokts” (or gebrochts).

-Gebrochts means “broken” in Yiddish – and in this case refers to matza that has absorbed liquid.
-Not eating gebrochts is observed by many in the Hasidic Jewish community and Ashkenazim who have taken on this tradition where they basically don’t mix anything wet with matza.
+Gebrokts (gebrochts) means “broken” in Yiddish, and in this case refers to matzo that has absorbed liquid.
+Not eating gebrokts is observed by many in the Hasidic Jewish community and Ashkenazim who have taken on this tradition, where they basically don’t mix anything wet with matzo.

-So, things like matzo sandwhiches, fried matzo, and even matzo balls are a no-no for them.
+So, things like matzo sandwiches, fried matzo, and even matzo balls are a no-no for them.

 There is a joke that sums it all up: